A Brief History

 The moral of the story is that when you are fighting someone and you get the upper hand, do not ease up, finish them off!
 If you have ever watched a Mixed Martial Arts (MMA) cage fight or a horror movie, you will see that people (or armies) show stunning resilience if you fail to take them down off when you can.
 Another moral of the story is running a war as part of an election campaign is a bad idea.

-Can you think of other examples of these lessons?
-Please feel free to share them with us.
+Question for students (and subscribers): Can you think of other examples of these lessons?
+Please feel free to share them with us in the comments section below this article.

 Your readership is much appreciated!